Hench by Natalie Zina Walschots

 Anna is very observant of people, both in ways that matter to what becomes the bulk of her work as a hench, and in ways that make the book better to read.
 Her turns of phrase, particularly when describing someone’s voice or laugh, are perfectly suited to the moment and bring new detail to each scene.
 The prose in general, told through Anna, uses what she observes to simultaneously give the reader more about her and to make every interaction feel fuller.
 The action scenes are poetic, beautifully described and full of the human cost of each moment of violence.

 I love Anna’s rapport with Leviathan.
 Their purely platonic relationship has loyalty and respect without treading on each other's boundaries, built on whatever they're both willing to share.
 This handles several other strong platonic relationships very well.
 It hints at a sexual past for Anna, and features a bad date early on, but her strongest relationships are with her friends and co-workers, people she relies on and trusts quite literally with her life.

 The ending is perfect, stopping right where it needs to.
 I’m sad that this is (as far as I know) stand-alone, since I don’t often run into many books with this perfect mix of fierce loyalty, revenge, and data manipulation, and I want more.

-CW for cursing, sexism, misogyny (graphic), ableism, grief (graphic), kidnapping (graphic), confinement, panic attacks (graphic), toxic friendship, sexual harassment (brief), alcohol (brief), drug use (smoking), excrement, blood, vomit (graphic), gore (graphic), body horror (graphic), medical content (graphic), medical trauma (graphic), torture, violence (graphic), murder (graphic), major character death (graphic), death (graphic).
+CW for cursing, sexism, misogyny (graphic), ableism, grief (graphic), kidnapping (graphic), confinement, child abuse (brief), panic attacks (graphic), stalking, infidelity, toxic friendship, toxic relationship, sexual harassment (brief), alcohol (brief), drug use (smoking), excrement, blood, vomit (graphic), gore (graphic), injury detail (graphic), body horror (graphic), medical content (graphic), medical trauma (graphic), torture, violence (graphic), murder (graphic), major character death (graphic), death (graphic).